-Romance and paranormal author Pamela Fryer is our guest today.
+Romance and paranormal author Pamela F is our guest today.
 She's going to talk a bit about her newest novel, Last Rights.

 When asked why she writes romance, Pamela’s answer is simple.
 There’s too much violence, anger and hatred in this world, and this is her way of bringing back a tiny bit of joy.

 Her favorite stories to write are the ones about the common character like Fallon Monroe—the underdog, the persecuted, the one against the many, the small against the large, who somehow manage to rise above adversity and undefeatable odds to triumph.

 Welcome, Pamela.
 Please tell us about your current release.

 The title, Last Rights, is a play on words.
 The book is set in a future where human cloning is used for organ harvesting.
 Human clones are created for the sole purpose of organ donation, and the First Rights law allows a True Born person the “first right” to the organs of the clones created with their DNA.
 The book has several of my favorite elements: cute kids, redeemable villains, (and a couple not so redeemable) a tortured hero, and a heroine who thinks herself ordinary but manages to reach inside herself to find superhuman courage she didn’t know she possessed.

 Honestly, most of my ideas come from news or current issues that hit a little too close to home and scare me.
 There have been a lot of movies and urban legends about unscrupulous human organ harvesting, and while I know they (most) are not real, the idea scares me so much I have chosen not to list myself as an organ donor.
 I also believe human cloning is closer than we all think.
 And as in all modern advancements, there will be someone unscrupulous waiting in the shadows to take advantage, or do wrong with something that could otherwise be a great benefit to mankind.
 I guess as a writer, I see villains lurking behind every corner.

 What exciting story are you working on next?